affjljoo3581/Expanda/docs/source/expanda.tokenization.rst

 :math:`E = [ \e_1, \e_2, \cdots, \e_V ]` where :math:`\e_i \in \mathbb{R}^D`,
-and :math:`\x_i \in \{0, 1\}^V` is a standard basis vector of which elements are all zero, except :math:`i`\th index that equals 1. :math:`V` and :math:`D` implies vocabulary size and dimensionality of the model respectively.
+and :math:`\x_i \in \{0, 1\}^V` is a standard basis vector of which elements are all zero, except :math:`i`\th index that equals 1. :math:`V` and :math:`D` imply vocabulary size and dimensionality of the model respectively.
 We can interpret :math:`\e_i` as a fixed dimensional embedding vector of :math:`i`\th word in vocabulary.

 Yet, it is insufficient for extremly large corpus.
 The large corpus has numerous words and the embedding vectors still possess almost of memory.
-The only way to decrease memory is in decreasing vocabulary size.
+The last way to decrease memory is decreasing vocabulary size.
 Similar to the case of embedding, we can consider **fixing the number of words**.
-If words are splitted into sub-words such as morphemes, so the similar parts of the words would be reused in the vocabulary, then we can reduce the vocabulary size effectively by constructing vocabulary with those subwords.
+If words can be splitted into sub-words such as morphemes, so the similar parts of the words would be reused, then the vocabulary size would be reduced effectively by constructing vocabulary with those subwords.

 Then, how can we tokenize words into their subwords?
-Actually, tokenization is quite fikle, ambiguous and arbitrary.
-There are many approaches to split into subwords.
-BPE (Byte-Pair Encoding) ([#]_), Unigram LM ([#]_) and WordPiece Model ([#]_) are represntative.
+Actually, subword tokenization is quite fikle, ambiguous and arbitrary.
+There are many approaches to split words into their subwords.
+BPE (Byte-Pair Encoding) ([#]_), Unigram LM ([#]_) and WordPiece Model ([#]_) are representative.
 They are all used in subword tokenization and preform well.
 Although there is a little difference in performance between them, it does not affect to the overall peformance of model.

 In this module, we use *WordPiece Model* which is implemented in `HuggingFace Tokenizers`_.
 Thanks to *tokenizers*, this module provides